 You will soon be able to sign in to your banking app in the UK using Apple’s TouchID, as the Royal Bank of Scotland has announced that its apps will allow customers to sign in using their fingerprint.

-The service will be available to owners of the iPhone 5S, iPhone 6 and iPhone 6 Plus, and instead of using a password to sign into the applications you will be able to use a fingerprint through TouchID.
+The service will be available to owners of the iPhone 5S, iPhone 6, and iPhone 6 Plus.
+Instead of using a password to sign into the applications, you will be able to use a fingerprint through TouchID.
+This innovative feature aims to enhance both security and convenience for users, making it easier and faster to access their banking information.

 Latest Geeky Gadgets Deals